 Youth Protection Program

-The Youth Protection Program (YPP) was established in 2015 to create a safe environment for minors participating in sponsored university camps and programs.
+The Youth Protection Program (YPP) was established in 2015 to create a safe environment for minors participating in sponsored university programs.
 Under the supervision of LeeKeshia Williams, the YPP will provide educational training opportunities and best practices to ensure the safety of future Longhorns.
-As the Youth Protection Program Manager, LeeKeshia will work with faculty and staff to ensure that all camps and programs comply with HOP 3-1710 Youth Protection Program Policy.
+As the Youth Protection Program Director, LeeKeshia will work with faculty and staff to ensure that all camps and programs comply with HOP 3-1710 Youth Protection Program Policy.

 In 2019, the YPP was accredited by the American Camps Association.
 This designation is a declaration of the University’s commitment to providing children with high-quality programs and ensuring their safety and well-being while participating in programs at the University.

 If you have questions about hosting a program involving minors, please contact the Youth Protection Program Director, LeeKeshia Williams at or 512-471-0594.